Return of Title IV Funds

 If the amount of unearned Title IV financial aid disbursed exceeds the amount that is returned by the school, then the student (or parent, if a Federal Parent-PLUS Loan) must return or repay, as appropriate, the remaining grant and loan funds.
 The student (or parent, if a Federal Parent-PLUS Loan) will be notified of the amount that must be returned or paid back, as appropriate.

-The withdrawal date used to determine when the student is no longer enrolled at Colorado Technical University is the date in which a student begins the official withdrawal process either by,
+The withdrawal date used to determine when the student is no longer enrolled at Colorado Technical University is the date in which a student begins the official withdrawal process.
+Students intending to withdraw from the University must submit written notice to the Student Affairs Department or an e‐mail to OfficeofStudentAdvising@coloradotech.edu.
+A student’s written notification serves as an official withdrawal and will be processed in a timely manner.

-A student who submits an official withdrawal request or verbally communicates his/her intent to withdraw but continues to participate in any of the three class related activities listed below will not be considered to have officially withdrawn from the university.
+A student who submits an official withdrawal request but continues to participate in any of the three class related activities listed below will not be considered to have officially withdrawn from the university.
 The official request to withdraw must be made before the end of a session.

 The last date of attendance (LDA) is used for refund calculations of tuition as follows: